chas-academy/k02-php-oop-jquery-Jonon/README.md

 You will need to install these aditional programs to get the app working on your local machine.
 If you are using Linux, you can simply install it with a few commands.
 If you are using Winderp everything as a developer becomes slightly more annoying, but I would advice you to use vagrant or a server like WAMP.

-When you have done this you will need to create a database and create these tables:
+When you have done this you will need to create a database and these tables:

 ```mysql
 CREATE TABLE IF NOT EXISTS users (